IPA Executive Internship

 The Iowa Pharmacy Association Foundation Max W. Eggleston Executive Internship in Association Management is a twelve-week program held each year during the summer months in the office of the Iowa Pharmacy Association (IPA) in Des Moines, Iowa.

-- To provide pharmacy students with an educational experience in professional association management.
+- To provide student pharmacists with an educational experience in professional association management.

-- To provide pharmacy students with a broad exposure to the professional and educational issues confronting the profession of pharmacy.
+- To provide student pharmacists with a broad exposure to the professional and educational issues confronting the profession of pharmacy.

 - To support the IPA Foundation through projects related to pharmacy leadership and innovative practice research.